 For some time know I have been thinking about the concept of ‘slow living’.
 It’s what us folks at Pipers Farm talk about on a daily basis.
 You see, we are all about living ‘the good life’.

-If you are sat there thinking “slow living..
-I don have time for that”, chances are you are the perfect person to really benefit from it.
+If you're thinking “slow living - I don't have time for that”, chances are you might be the person who'd really benefit from it.
 Even if you begin by embracing it in a small way.
 Meal times are a perfect example.
-In France, meals times can last for hours, enjoying many courses, and emphasizing the values of sharing meal times with friends and family, and savouring taste.
+In France, meals times can last for hours, enjoying many courses, and emphasising the values of sharing mealtimes with friends and family, and savouring taste.
 If you approach your meals times in this way, with a mindset of enjoying your experience as much as possible, the likelihood is it will improve your quality of life.
-After all, when we take time to eat in good company, we focus on our food, we enjoy it more, and we are less tempted to just binge or snack to compensate a real meal.
+After all, when we take the time to eat in good company, we focus on our food, we enjoy it more, and we are less tempted to just binge or snack to compensate a real meal.

-We think it’s about time to bring back a little tradition to our culture, starting with all of us!
+We think it’s about time to bring back a little tradition to our own eating culture, don't you?